cslarsen/mickey-scheme/README.md

 Compiling
 ---------

-If you're building from the github sources, you need GNU autotools.
+In short, you need GNU autoconf, automake and libtool to build Mickey from the GitHub sources.
+If you want to build to a `build` directory, to this:

     $ ./autogen.sh
-    $ mkdir debug
+    $ mkdir build
-    $ ./configure --prefix=`pwd`/debug
+    $ ./configure --prefix=`pwd`/install
     $ make -j

-To test it,
+You should run the test suite as well:

     $ make -j check

-and to install it,
+Then you can install into the `build` subdirectory with

     $ make -j install

-You should now be able to run mickey from `debug/bin/mickey`.

-The code has been developed on OS X and Linux, so if you have the packages mentioned above, compilation should go smoothly.

-Note that the above command will build with default flags.
-To see how you can build with optimization flags, look at the script `build-release.sh`.

-For instance, you could do
+If you want to build with different flags, you can take a look at the `build-debug.sh` and `build-release.sh` scripts.
+As an example, if you want to build an optimized version compiled to your native architecture, you can do

     $ CPPFLAGS="-DNDEBUG" \
       CXXFLAGS="-O3 -march=native -mtune=native -ffast-math" \
-        ./configure && make -j
+        ./configure && make -j all check

-to generate code tuned for your specific CPU.
+To build a redistributable package, you should be able to do

+    $ make -j distcheck

 Feature flags
 -------------